How do we collect personal information?

 It is important that we keep your personal information up to date.
 You can contact us at any time if your circumstances change.

 It is your choice whether and how you receive information from us about our work, fundraising and ways you get involved.
 We may use your contact details and personal preferences which you have told us about, or which we have inferred from your service usage or market research about your profile.
 You can stop receiving emails or texts by clicking on the “unsubscribe” link in our marketing emails or sending us an “opt out” text message.
+We are aware of changes to regulation around charity communications and may change this policy in response, once the new legislation is available.

 You can update your contact preferences by calling us on 0141 530 4424 or contacting firstname.lastname@example.org